-Staking cryptocurrency is an excellent way to earn a passive yield on existing assets.
+Staking cryptocurrency is a way to earn a passive yield on existing assets.
 The most common method is to use a centralized staking platform or supported wallet.
 Examples of the best-rated staking platforms based on HedgewithCrypto's reviews are listed below.

 |Exchange||Crypto Assets||Trading Fees||Rating||Promotion||Website||Review|